-- The Academic programmes are in adherence to the vision, mission and objectives of the institution. - In addition to the regular academic programmes, Add-on courses, special lectures, Educational tours, Industrial visits, Skill Development Programs are organized by the college. - ICT based education is effectively implemented.
-Learning Materials are uploaded on the Learning Management System of the college. - Mentor/Mentee System is present. - Student Profile Mapping is done to estimate the General & Empowerment Quotients of the students at the time of entry. - Anti Ragging Cell, Internal Complaints Committee and Grievance Redressal Cell are in place. - Structured Feedback on all the aspects is collected. - Continuous internal assessments are conducted.
-The slow learners are identified and special guidance is offered to them. - The college prepares the students for competitive and job oriented examinations.
-Free Entry in Services coaching and employability skill training is offered to the students. - The entire campus is Wi-Fi enabled.
-The college library is automated and e-books and e-journals are readily available. - The students of the college have won accolades in the field of sports, culture and other competitive events. - NSS activities are encouraged by the college.
-The college involves the students in various extension and outreach activities. - The college campus is clean and green and provides a conducive environment for teaching and learning.
+• The Academic programmes are in adherence to the vision, mission and objectives of the institution.

+• In addition to the regular academic programmes, Add-on courses, special lectures, Educational tours, Industrial visits, Skill Development Programmes are organized by the college.

+• ICT based education is effectively implemented.
+Learning Materials are uploaded on the Learning Management System of the college.

+• Mentor/Mentee System is in place.

+• Student Profile Mapping is done to estimate the General & Empowerment Quotients of the students at the time of entry.

+• Anti-Ragging Cell, Internal Complaints Committee and Grievance Redressal Cell are in place.

+• Structured Feedback on all the aspects is collected.

+• Continuous Internal Assessments are conducted.
+The slow learners and advanced learners are identified and special guidance is offered to them.

+• The college prepares the students for competitive and job-oriented examinations.
+Free Entryin-Services coaching and employability skill trainings are offered to the students.

+• The entire campus is Wi-Fi enabled.
+The college library is automated and e-books and e-journals are readily available.

+• The students of the college have won accolades in the fields of sports, culture and other competitive events.

+• NSS activities are encouraged by the college.
+The college engages the students in various extension and outreach activities.

+• The college campus is clean and green and provides a conducive environment for teaching and learning.